What Is a Balloon Payment on a Car in South Africa? (And Should You Take One?)

 By Alison · 19 March 2026

-A balloon payment (also called a residual payment) is a large lump sum you agree to pay at the end of your vehicle finance period — typically 20% to 35% of the car's purchase price.
-It lowers your monthly instalments significantly, but you must either pay it, refinance it, or trade in the car when the time comes.
-Whether it's a good idea depends entirely on your financial plan.
+A balloon payment (also called a residual) is a large lump sum — typically up to 35% of the car's price — that you agree to pay at the end of your vehicle finance term.
+It lowers your monthly instalments, but you must eventually pay it, refinance it, or trade in the car to cover it.
+It suits buyers with predictable income who upgrade every 4-5 years; it's a trap for anyone who can't save for the lump sum, because you pay interest on the full price the whole time.

-If you've ever sat across the desk from someone in a finance office and heard the words "we can lower your monthly instalment," there's a good chance a balloon payment was involved.
-Balloon payments are one of the most commonly used — and least understood — tools in South African vehicle finance.
-This guide explains exactly what they are, how they work, when they make sense, and when they don't.
+If you've ever sat in a finance office and heard "we can lower your monthly instalment," there's a good chance a balloon payment was on the table.
+They're one of the most commonly used — and least understood — tools in South African vehicle finance.
+With the SA prime rate at 10.25% as of May 2026 and car prices climbing, more buyers are reaching for balloons to make the monthly number work.
+WesBank reports that roughly one in five finance agreements now includes a balloon.
+This guide explains exactly how they work, what they really cost, and when they make sense.

-When you finance a car over 60 months (5 years) with a balloon payment, the finance house does not spread the full cost equally across all 60 months.
-Instead, they ringfence a portion — say 30% of the purchase price — and exclude it from your monthly calculations.
-You pay the remaining 70% across your 60 months.
-When month 60 arrives, you owe the balloon/residual as a single payment.
+When you finance a car over 60 months with a balloon, the finance house doesn't spread the full cost equally across all 60 months.
+Instead it ringfences a portion — up to 35% of the price — and excludes it from your monthly calculation.
+You pay the rest across your term, and when the final month arrives, the balloon falls due as a single lump sum.

-A deposit is paid at the beginning of the finance agreement and reduces what you borrow.
-A balloon payment is owed at the end of the agreement.
 They work in opposite directions.
-Some buyers use both — a deposit upfront to reduce the loan amount, and a smaller balloon at the end for flexibility.
+A deposit is paid at the start and reduces what you borrow.
+A balloon is owed at the end and keeps your loan larger for longer.
+Some buyers use both — a deposit upfront to cut the loan, and a small balloon at the end for flexibility.
+If you're comparing your options, it helps to browse cars in your actual budget on Dryv first, so the finance conversation starts from a realistic price.

 Frequently Asked Questions